johny-b/BridgeHand2Vec/README.md

 ## Installation

-This was developed & tested on python3.8.10, other popular versions should work as well.
+This was developed & tested on python3.8.10, other popular python versions should work as well.

 ```
 pip3 install -r requirements.txt